He is the Great-Grandfather of filmmaker Wes Anderson.

 - Dirty Coward: More than one of his villains.

 - Frazetta Man: Burroughs' books are full of these guys.
-It's also worth noting that just having a Frank Frazetta painting on a book's cover is said to have sold a lot of books that might not have sold otherwise.
+Appropriately, Frank Frazetta himself did a lot of his covers.

 - Love at First Sight: Common method of choosing a mate for a Burroughs hero.